codebug-us/NashWD-4B/README.md

   ![Results](images/blastoff.png)

 3. Write a **FUNCTION** called `ninetyNineBottles` that console.logs the lyrics to [99 Bottles of Beer on the Wall](http://www.99-bottles-of-beer.net/lyrics.html).
 Hint: You should loop, but don't use an array.
+Instead you should declare a variable outside of the loop that is initialized to 99.